|Course||International Human Rights - Law 659|

 This course provides students with an overview of the theory and practice of international human rights law.
 It will focus on various human rights problems of contemporary significance and the role of international law and institutions in addressing those problems.
 Issues to be examined relate to civil and political rights, economic and social rights, the environment and development, gender and equality, indigenous peoples, minorities, individual criminal responsibility, the responsibilities of business enterprises, and human rights in times of conflict.
 The course examines the evolution and content of human rights norms, their sources and legal status, and domestic and international mechanisms for implementing the norms.
 Students will become familiar with the United Nations human rights system, as well as with regional regimes.
 The course will cover the major human rights treaties and other written instruments, the international institutions and procedures that are linked to them, and the incorporation of international human rights norms into domestic law and policy.
 Themes throughout the course will include the tensions between universalism and cultural diversity, the influence of evolving philosophical and political trends, shifting notions of statehood and sovereignty, and the relationship between the domestic and international legal orders.

 Hannum, Anaya, and Shelton, International Human Rights: Problems of Law, Policy, and Practice (Aspen Publishers, 5th ed.
-2011) and its Documentary Supplement; and miscellaneous materials posted on the course web site
+2011); ; its Documentary Supplement; and miscellaneous materials posted on the course web site

 Lecture, class discussion, and problem simulation.